cs1302uga/cs1302-tutorials/emacs/emacs.md

 ![Selection in Emacs](select.PNG)

-Use `C-<SPC>` to start your selection, then navigate to where you want the selection to end.
+Use `C-<SPC>` to start your selection, then navigate to where you want the selection to end (navigation bindings can be used here).
 Once your text is selected, use one of the other key bindings to cut or copy the selection into the kill buffer.
 To paste, navigate to where you want to paste, then yank the text from the kill buffer.

 | Binding   | Action                                                                 |
 |-----------|------------------------------------------------------------------------|